 Palliative care nurses meet with friends and family members to help them cope with the situation and discuss end-of-life treatment options, in addition to providing direct care to patients.
 Many nurses conduct research in order to develop new public policies and determine the most effective ways to deliver palliative care.
 Professionals frequently participate in hospital or community discussions to present their findings and make recommendations for procedure improvements.

 To become a nurse practitioner, a prospective palliative care nurse must typically complete a four-year bachelor’s degree program in nursing and a two-year master’s program.
 To gain practical experience and prepare for their eventual careers in palliative care, most new nurses intern for at least one year in an emergency room or hospital setting.
-To become a certified palliative care nurse, candidates must typically pass extensive written exams administered a nationally recognized organization.
+To become a certified palliative care nurse, candidates must typically pass extensive written exams administered by a nationally recognized organization.
 The Hospice and Palliative Nurses Association in the United States offers certification (HPNA).
 Most other countries rely on organizations like the HPNA to ensure that job candidates are adequately prepared.

 The majority of palliative care nurses work approximately 40 hours per week, though their schedules are rarely predictable.
-The hours and days that a palliative care nurse works are determined the health of the patients he or she is caring for.
+The hours and days that a palliative care nurse works are determined by the health of the patients he or she is caring for.
 When a patient is nearing the end of life, a nurse may be required to work weekends, overnight shifts, or double shifts in order to provide continuous care.
 Following the death of a loved one, many nurses continue to meet with family members to offer encouragement and emotional support.